rapidsai/cudf/cpp/doxygen/developer_guide/DEVELOPER_GUIDE.md

 libcudf APIs generally do not perform deep introspection and validation of input data.
 There are numerous reasons for this:
 1. It violates the single responsibility principle: validation is separate from execution.
-2. Since libcudf data structures store data on the GPU, any validation incurs _at minimum_ the overhead of a kernel launch, and may in general be prohibitively expensive..
+2. Since libcudf data structures store data on the GPU, any validation incurs _at minimum_ the overhead of a kernel launch, and may in general be prohibitively expensive.
 3. API promises around data introspection often significantly complicate implementation.

 Users are therefore responsible for passing valid data into such APIs.